Readarap/Readarap-K12/README.md

 1. Download or clone this repository.
 2. Open `index.html` in your web browse 3.
 Add your own drum sounds in the sou
 ## Deploying Online
-Push any changes to GitHub (`git add - If using Netlify, your site will auto &copy; 2025 Read- M ap: Make It Make Se<!DOCTYPE html>
+Push any changes to GitHub (`git add - If using Netlify, your site will auto &copy; 2025 Read- A Rap: Make It Make Se<!DOCTYPE html>
 <html lang="en">
 <head>
     <meta charset="UTF-8">